 The most appealing distinction about Persian rugs is how they tell the stories of the past.
 They are usually made of wool or silk and are still an ongoing production in Iran, the modern-day Persia.
 Iran is also one of the leading exporters of the rug in the world today.

 Chinese rugs date back to before the Victorian Era; they were never exported to any foreign country.
 In the 19th century, things changed, and China then started exporting the rugs under the International Rug Trade Relations.
 They also encouraged changing patterns and weaving style to suit the likings of Victorian Britain and 19th century America.

 - Modern Rugs:

-Rugs have found its way to modern homes giving out a complete, elegant look that looks as attractive as other ancient rugs.
+Rugs have found their way to modern homes giving out a complete, elegant look that looks as attractive as other ancient rugs.
 Mass production of rugs is the tool through which the endless demands are kept on track.
-Contemporary area rugs can now easily be found in most of the departmental stores as well as online shops in a wide range of materials and sizes.
+Contemporary area rugs can now easily be found in most departmental stores as well as online shops in a wide range of materials and sizes.
 The different types of rugs make it easier to choose for your entryways, hallways, kitchen and so on.